cultivate-hfc/forecasts-api-docs/source/includes/_external_prediction_sets.md

 The first time you submit a forecast for a method, you must designate the method type.
 Once this designation has been set (via the first forecast), it cannot be changed.

 To designate a method type, you should include a `method_type` value in the `external_predictor_attributes` of your request body.
 The request body example to the right shows an example of this.
-The options for this value are: `official_locked`, `official_unlocked`, `experimental`, and `machine`.
+The options for this value are: `official`, `experimental`, and `machine`.

 > Request: